Chapter 8.15

 A. Burial plots are for the purpose of burial of the human dead only.

-B. No burial will be permitted without a proper burial permit as required by the laws of the state of Washington.
+B. No burial shall be permitted without a proper burial permit as required by the laws of the state of Washington.

-C. No burial will be permitted without a written permit from the assistant sexton and the cemetery sexton.
-At the time permission is requested, the name, age, place and date of birth, place and date of death, race (optional), sex, and last address of the person to be interred shall be given to the assistant sexton and forwarded to the city sexton.
-Information of how the person to be interred meets the requirements of subsection E of this section shall also be given to the assistant sexton and forwarded to the cemetery sexton.
+C. No burial shall be permitted without a written permit from the assistant sexton and the cemetery sexton.
+At the time permission is requested, the name, age, place and date of birth, place and date of death, sex, and last address of the person to be interred shall be given to the assistant sexton and forwarded to the cemetery sexton.
+Information about how a person to be interred meets the requirements of subsection E of this section shall also be given to the assistant sexton and forwarded to the cemetery sexton.

 D. A record shall be kept of all remains buried.
 In each case, the date of burial and the name and address of the mortuary, in addition to the information required above, shall be kept as part of the record of burial.